rtlee9/rtlee9.github.io/_datasets/Recipes.md

 ### Footnotes
 [^1]: Roughly 70,000 of these recipes have images associated with them.
 Comments and ratings data are not included.
+[^2]: I've hashed all source URLs in hosted datasets I've made available.
+The original source URLs can be downloaded by re-running the scrapers, as documented in the project documentation.